mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ### Slot: `toolbar`

-- The component passed to the `toolbar` slot no longer receives the `value` prop.
-  You can use the `usePickerContext` hook instead:
+- The component passed to the `toolbar` slot no longer receives the `value` prop, instead you can use the `usePickerContext` hook:

   ```diff
   +import { usePickerContext } from '@mui/x-date-pickers/hooks';